MichaelStafford/rails-ember-seperate/doc/decisions/20171027-0-projection-start.md

 - 'database_cleaner': Cleans out the database during testing
 - 'factory_bot_rails': Creation of models to use during testing
 - 'faker': Fake data for use during seeding / testing
+- 'capybarra': Acceptance tests capable of exercising the full stack ember -> rails
+- 'selenium-webdriver': Needed for capybarra

 ## UI Choices

+##Linting
+Ember: Has JsLint built in
+Rails: Rubocop with rails integration